Visit our parks

 Parks for people and wildlife

-Parks in Tower Hamlets perform an essential role in nature conservation by providing habitats for wildlife.
+Parks perform an essential role in nature conservation by providing habitats for wildlife.

-At present there are two local nature reserves, Tower Hamlets Cemetery Park and the Mudchute Park and Farm.
-These nature reserves are examples of excellence in nature conservation and provide spaces for local volunteers to be trained and gain new skills.
+There are two local nature reserves, Tower Hamlets Cemetery Park and the Mudchute Park and Farm.
+These nature reserves are examples of excellence in nature conservation and provide training for local volunteers to gain new skills.

 Find out more about wildlife and nature conservation in our parks, and view our local biodiversity action plan.